cdmckay/coffeep/README.md

 ## Sun Tools

-`coffeep` uses the Sun Tools suite included in the JDK.
-In order to compile `coffeep`, you will need to add Sun Tools to your local Maven repository.
+coffeep uses the Sun Tools suite included in the JDK.
+In order to compile coffeep, you will need to add Sun Tools to your local Maven repository.

 To do so, locate the `tools.jar` file on your system.
 Typically, this is in the `lib` folder of your JDK 7 install.